rudazhang/plmr/README.md

-# Sampling on Manifold
+# Probabilistic Learning on Manifold

-R pacakge `plmr` ("plumber"), Probabilistic Learning on Manifolds in R.
+R pacakge `plmr` ("plumber") implements methods for Probabilistic Learning on Manifolds in R.

 ## Manifest